 - All individuals participating in the YMCA Center for Civic Engagement Conferences will conduct themselves in a respectable and positive manner and present a good and decent reflection of themselves, their school, and their community.
 Any delegate in violation of this should expect consequences. - All participants share equally the responsibility for their actions when violations of the code are witnessed.
 Those who decide to be present when a violation occurs, shall, by their choice, be considered a participant in the violation.
 In this program there are no "innocent by-standers." - Plagiarism of outside sources will not be allowed for any delegates.
 If evidence of plagiarism exists, delegates can expect to be disciplined by the YMCA Center for Civic Engagement.
 Authors of plagiarized documents will be dismissed from the conference. - All bill and resolution submissions should be serious in nature and align with Y core values.
 Submission of resolutions or bills that CCE staff deems offensive, disrespectful, not serious in nature, or otherwise violating the Y core values will result in the entire team being deregistered from the conference. - Dress code for the conference is business attire.
 Business attire includes: Suits, dresses, long skirts, blouses or sweaters, blazers, slacks, and appropriate dress shoes. - Business attire does NOT include: Jeans, skirts shorter than 1 inch above the knee, strapless or spaghetti strap style tops, bare midriffs, bare backs, sandals, flip-flops, athletic shoes, Converse sneakers, or Birkenstocks. - Possession and or use of alcoholic beverages, drugs (unless prescribed), tobacco products, electronic cigarettes, or pornography by any participant will result in an immediate expulsion from the conference.
-Parents and school administration will be notified of the expulsion as soon as possible, and students should be aware they might also be subject to further disciplinary action by their respective schools with regard to specific school policies. - All delegates are to participate in all scheduled sessions. - Physical, psychological, verbal, nonverbal, written, or cyber bullying is prohibited. - Social media shall only be used in a positive and encouraging manner.
-Any participant involved in any way dealing with negative activity toward the CCE program or any participant in the CCE program will be held responsible for the violation and will be disciplined accordingly, up to and including legal action. - Visitor Policy: Only registered persons will be able to log into sessions.
-Delegates must log in to Zoom using the Zoom account noted in their registration.
-Any non-delegate wishing to observe proceedings must contact the CCE staff directly. - CCE elections are a conference wide event.
-All elections and campaigns will proceed following the YMCA core values of honesty, caring, respect, and responsibility.
-Any campaign violating these values will be removed from the ballot.
+Any participant who is expelled from the conference will be sent home at his or her own expense.
+Parents and school administration will be notified of the expulsion as soon as possible, and students should be aware they might also be subject to further disciplinary action by their respective schools with regard to specific school policies.
+If necessary, the CCE will contact local law enforcement to help handle any situation. - All delegates are to participate in all scheduled events.
+This includes the nightly activity. - No boys allowed in girls' rooms or girls allowed in boys' rooms.
+Violation of this rule is grounds for expulsion. - No delegate may leave his or her room after curfew except for an emergency.
+If you have an emergency you must notify your adult advisor and the YMCA Center for Civic Engagement Executive Director. - Students are not allowed to leave the conference without written permission from school administration. - No participant may drive or ride in ANY vehicle during the time they are at a CCE conference this includes bicycles, taxis, Ubers/Lyfts, and friends' vehicles who are not attending the conference. - Nametags must be worn visibly at all functions. - No food, drink, or gum shall be permitted in any session. - Physical, psychological, verbal, nonverbal, written, or cyber bullying is prohibited. - Social media shall only be used in a positive and encouraging manner.
+Any participant involved in any way dealing with negative activity toward the CCE program or any participant in the CCE program will be held responsible for the violation and will be disciplined accordingly, up to and including legal action.